anodyne/nova/README.md

         * updated the alt row color
         * added the info-full class
     * [wiki] removed unused images
+    * [wiki] removed the textboxlist images
+    * [wiki] removed the textboxlist stylesheets
     * [wiki] added the proper images
+* updated the lightness skin
+	* [wiki] removed the textboxlist images
+    * [wiki] removed the textboxlist stylesheets
+* updated the titan skin
+	* [wiki] removed the textboxlist images
+    * [wiki] removed the textboxlist stylesheets
+* updated the redmond skin
+	* [wiki] removed the textboxlist images
+    * [wiki] removed the textboxlist stylesheets
+* updated jquery to version 1.4.1
+* updated jquery ui to version 1.8b1
+* updated the head include files to pull in the jquery.ui.widget file which is now required
+* updated the admin's head include file to set some depencies for the ui widgets
+* updated the language files
+    * [install\_lang] added key _update\_required_
+    * [install\_lang] updated key _update\_outofdate\_database_ to change plurality of "links" to "link"
+    * [base\_lang] added key _actions\_run_
+* updated the update template to not have a copyright statement
+* updated the install template to not have a copyright statement
+* updated the update versions array
+* updated the manage wiki categories page to allow creating a description
+* updated the wiki head include to pull in the qtip plugin
+* updated the wiki head include to not pull the textboxlist plugin
+* updated the wiki page creation to use a different manner of selecting categories
+* updated the wiki categories to handle a description as well
+* removed old jquery ui files (version 1.8 uses a new naming scheme for the .js files)
+* removed test update file
+* fixed bug where the update panel wasn't showing the proper information at the right times (#71)
+* fixed bug where viewing a wiki page or draft with fewer than 2 categories wouldn't display the category

 Known Issues
 ------------